Skip to Content

 Pork tenderloin is generally sold in pairs, each tenderloin being around 1 lb.
 A 1-pound tenderloin will generally feed 2-3 people, especially if sliced thin and served with some side dishes.

-Acini di Pepe vs Orzo?
+What Is the Difference Between Acini di Pepe and Orzo?

 Both orzo and acini di pepe are small pastas that cook up very quickly.
 They make a great bed for meats and sauces as they soak up the juices and add texture to the dinner.